top of page

 Chennai, India

-AID India is an NGO based in Chennai, Tamil Nadu, translating a vision to uplift the most marginalized communities into action across a wide array of areas – from disaster relief and shelter to nutrition programs.
+Chennai-based NGO AID India translates its vision to uplift marginalized communities into action across a wide array of areas – from disaster relief and shelter to nutrition programs.
 Via its ELF initiative, the organization promotes and supports education in rural villages, reaching 25.000 children state-wide.
 Lately, AID India expanded its operations to other states.
 The Eureka program ensures high learning standards in countryside schools by providing new materials, methods, teaching assistance and evaluation tools.
 The staff of this award-winning nonprofit consists of highly decorated and enthusiastic people, often widely renowned in their respective fields of expertise.
 AID India also works with international volunteers and interns, who help with a variety of projects and tasks.
 They cover their own living expenses.

 Big Brother Mouse